CAKE-com/pumble-node-sdk/docs/api-client.md

 # Api Client

-Every Request to pumble api must be sent with two headers
+Every Request to Pumble api must be sent with two headers

 1. `x-app-token`:  Your app token that you receive when app is created.
 See [manifest](/manifest)
 2. `token`: The access token of the user or bot.
 See [Authorization](/advanced-concepts#authorization)